-I think the government having a role in education is a helpful thing because it enables things to be uniform and can enable best practice in theory, to infiltrate and get out there across the schools, but equally it can become a blocker to really great things that are happening and it really does go back to what’s education for and who are you reporting to?
+I think the government having a role in education is a helpful thing because it enables things to be uniform and can enable best practice in theory, to infiltrate and get out there across the schools, but equally, it can become a blocker to really great things that are happening and it really does go back to what’s education for and who are you reporting to?

-I think the other thing is education being something that’s much bigger than the formal system, that actually we’re all learning all the time and actually there’s different ways – it’s interesting to look at some of those more non-formal areas of education and seeing where best practice can be brought in around governance and quality assurance within education.
+I think the other thing is education being something that’s much bigger than the formal system, that actually we’re all learning all the time and actually there are different ways – it’s interesting to look at some of those more non-formal areas of education and seeing where best practice can be brought in around governance and quality assurance within education.

 In your experience, can an innovation that works in one place work in another?

 Yes – I can be very specific around our work with this.
-Our technology is all about bringing atoms and molecules to life, its built on research science, so our big driver around that is how can you give something to students that is an environment for them to explore that’s not built on misconception.
+Our technology is all about bringing atoms and molecules to life, it's built on research science, so our big driver around that is how can you give something to students that is an environment for them to explore that’s not built on a misconception.

-With science learning you get a lot of “this is what we’re going to teach you for this exam right now” and then you go onto the next phase and “actually forget all the stuff you’ve just learned, we’re now going to teach you the next thing.”
+With science learning, you get a lot of “this is what we’re going to teach you for this exam right now” and then you go onto the next phase and “actually forget all the stuff you’ve just learned, we’re now going to teach you the next thing.”
 It’s not giving the kids the respect that they could actually deal with the real stuff.
 You can, you just have to deal with it in a different way, like making it visual.

-What’s been really interesting is because we’ve developed something that’s more understandable, taking the complex stuff and hiding bits of complexity where necessary, making it palatable and accessible – the research world has seen what we’re doing in education and said “oh we want this!”
+What’s been really interesting is because we’ve developed something that’s more understandable, taking the complex stuff and hiding bits of complexity where necessary, making it palatable and accessible – the research world has seen what we’re doing in education and said: “oh we want this!”
 So that has shown that what we develop in terms of our specific innovation for education is actually really interesting for the research world as well.

-That’s a specific innovation but that gives it the power because you’ve then got feedback between what’s going on in education, industry and research and in fact they can feed each-other.
+That’s a specific innovation but that gives it the power because you’ve then got feedback between what’s going on in education, industry and research and in fact they can feed each other.

 We’re using hardware – gaming technology, virtual reality and different types of hardware – that even in itself is what has given the wow factor that’s really lifted it off the ground.
 We do a lot of pulling innovation from one place to another and we’ve done the same thing in terms of practice and process as well.
-Lots of co creation process, taking artistic practice and applying that to scientific innovation which is really interesting.
+Lots of co-creation process, taking artistic practice and applying that to scientific innovation which is really interesting.
 Also pulling in lots of multidisciplinary people and that’s where you get the really interesting things.
-It is about taking the little innovations in different fields and bringing them together.
+It is about taking little innovations in different fields and bringing them together.

 What was your favourite moment or experience in your own K-12 education?

 I’ve got a couple – my favourite moment in terms of an outcome was I got an A in my GCSE drama and I wasn’t expecting to.
 I was very unconfident and I ended up choosing all the sciences and that was partly because I wasn’t confident in terms of being a creative person and I didn’t want to put myself out there at all.
 I think a lot of teenagers are like that.
-I loved drama and I did it outside of school and loved it there because I could hide in it but in school I couldn’t do it.
+I loved drama and I did it outside of school and loved it there because I could hide in it but in school, I couldn’t do it.